 Removing Wet Paint

 There is a different method for removing thick wet paint straight out of the tube or mixed with a thickening medium.
 Once on the canvas with other paints, it is hard to separate cleanly if the first layer of paint is not completely dry.
 If you are painting with heavily diluted paints, also called glaces, the first layer will often be dry enough that you can remove new paint immediately without significant damage to the previous layer.

-Thin: If your paint are thin layers and the layer you painted on earlier is dry or near dry, you will be able to remove the wet paint with water, with hardly any damage to your earlier painting.
+Thin: If your paint is thin layers and the layer you painted earlier is dry or near dry, you will be able to remove the wet paint with water, with hardly any damage to your earlier painting.
 Simply grab a clean wet brush and a clean dry cloth or kitchen paper.
-Apply the wet brush to the offending paint and dab with kitchen towel/cloth, keep going until all the offending paint is gone – do make sure when you reapply the cloth/kitchen paper that it is clean.
+Apply the wet brush to the offending paint and dab with a kitchen towel/cloth, keep going until all the offending paint is gone – do make sure when you reapply the cloth/kitchen paper that it is clean.

 Correcting Mistakes that Still Show Through

 Your painting is finished and dry.
 While you were working on it earlier, you made a few mistakes along the way, you decided to leave them in but paint them over to hide them.
-You used artist grade Titanium White and painted it on in several thin layers, leaving each one to dry before you applied the other.
-It was perfect, only now a few days later the original paint is showing through in places.
+You used artist-grade Titanium White and painted it on in several thin layers, leaving each one to dry before you applied the other.
+It was perfect, but only now a few days later the original paint is showing through in places.